My name is Gert Vorster, and I am the proud owner of the first miniature donkeys in

 I have learned a lot from my wonderful donks, i.e.

-Do not that other people tell you what to do.
+• Do not let other people tell you what to do.

 As I have said before, miniature donkeys are wonderful animals, and I keep mine because it is good for the soul.